tuosuniversity/Vellum/Output/EN/2_The Structures of Thought/17_Cognitive_Anchoring_and_Stabilizing_Intent.md

 ## Article 1

-### SEO-Optimized Title: Unlocking Focus: How Quantum Mindfulness Explains Attention as a "Collapse Vector"
+### Unlocking Focus: How Quantum Mindfulness Explains Attention as a "Collapse Vector"

 Our minds are incredible, constantly buzzing with thoughts, sensations, and an endless stream of information vying for our attention.
 In this vibrant, often chaotic internal landscape, how do we ever manage to focus on one thing?
 How do we move from a state of scattered possibilities to clear, directed intentionality?
 The Quantum Mindfulness framework introduces a revolutionary concept to explain this: the idea of attention as "probabilistic" and a powerful mental process called **Cognitive Anchoring** as its "collapse vector."